MYTE21/IC.Photography.Styles/docs/index.md

     4. Double Exposure Photography
     5. Surreal Photography
     6. Abstract Photography
-`

 ## How It Works

-IC Photography Styles employs advanced machine learning algorithms, particularly deep learning models, to classify and recognize the photography styles present in images.
-The project utilizes a large labeled dataset of diverse images representing different photography styles to train the model.
-Through extensive training, the model learns to extract distinctive features and patterns that characterize each style, enabling accurate style classification.
+[IC Photography Styles](https://github.com/MYTE21/IC.Photography.Styles) uses sophisticated machine learning methods, in particular deep learning models, to categorize and identify the photography styles visible in photos.
+In order to train the model,
+the project uses an extensive labeled dataset of several photos reflecting various photographic approaches.
+Extensive training enables the model to recognize the unique traits and patterns that define each style, allowing for precise classification of styles.

 ## Get Started